Javier-varez/Postform/README.md

 ![Build Status](https://img.shields.io/github/workflow/status/javier-varez/deferred-logging/Target%20App)

 `Postform` is very much under development at this point in time.
-All contributions are really apprecieated and encouraged.
+All contributions are really appreciated and encouraged.
 Feel free to open issues with suggestions for improvements, bugs that you've encountered, etc. If you'd like to contribute, please checkout the [contribution guidelines](docs/CONTRIBUTING.md).

 Currently the build targets an __STM32F103C8__ microcontroller, like the ones found in the STM32 blue pill.
 Postform aims to be a platform-independent logging library for 32-bit microcontrollers, we aim for portable code as much as possible.